 Address: 3600 N. Garfield, Scharbauer Student Center, Room 129, Midland, TX 79705

 Telephone: (432) 685-4781

-Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to a responsible employee or submit the report electronically through Midland College’s website.
+Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to the Title IX coordinator or another employee or submit the report electronically through Midland College’s website.
 The submission of an anonymous electronic report may impair Midland College’s ability to investigate and address the prohibited conduct.

-Any Midland College employee who suspects and any responsible employee who receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the Title IX Coordinator (listed above) and shall take any other steps required by the approved policies.
-An employee who does not meet the description of a responsible employee in accordance with the policies may alternatively submit the report electronically via Midland College’s website.
+Any Midland College employee who suspects or receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the Title IX Coordinator (listed above) and shall take any other steps required by the approved policies.
+Additionally, the employee may report to the College President or designee.

 Alternative Reporting Procedures